ManyRios/para-specialk/README.md

 This is simple example app using the template of specialK to make contracts and para to connect your wallet

-### First step to use Special K template: clone the repo and follow the steps included in [SpecialK](https://github.com/katana-network/specialk/blob/main/README.md)
+### First step to use Special K template and develop your contracts: clone the repo and follow the steps included in [SpecialK](https://github.com/katana-network/specialk/blob/main/README.md)

 ## For this app:
 fork and clone this repo.